 Cathy’s Family’s Story

 Cathy Howard is a longtime teacher at Grand Island Central Catholic.
 She is one of 10 children, and when her mother was 45, she was diagnosed with breast cancer.
-Her own grandmother died of breast cancer as a young woman, and Cathy and her four sisters knew we were at high risk.
-After their mother died at 48, Cathy and her sisters automatically thought that we would all die young, too.
+Her own grandmother died of breast cancer as a young woman, and Cathy and her four sisters knew they were at high risk.
+After their mother died at 48, Cathy and her sisters automatically thought that they would all die young, too.
 “Losing our mother was awful for us.
 We were vigilant about our mammograms which, I absolutely believe, saved the lives of my two little sisters, but we thought we were marked women.
 We figured out how old our kids would be when we were 48 years old – the same age Mom was when she died.”

 And then, at age 44, Cathy’s sister Terri was diagnosed with breast cancer.
 That same year, her sister Deb’s mammogram showed extensive atypical hyperplasia.
 “We knew the jig was up,” Cathy said.
 “Terri’s diagnosis was devastating for all of us.
 We watched my mother die from breast cancer when we were all young, and even in our adult eyes we feared that a cancer diagnosis automatically meant death.
 When Terri was diagnosed, it brought us all even closer than before.
 This is a disease we have fought together as a family.”